zijadddd/FinanceFlow/README.md

 mvn spring-boot:run
 ```

-<b>IMPORTANT: The backend application will also automatically create the database, tables, and relationships between them.</b><br> 4.
+<b>IMPORTANT: The backend application will also automatically create the database, tables, relationships between them and import necessary data.</b><br> 4.
 Run frontend application.
 First, navigate to the financeflow-fe folder within the FinanceFlow directory.
 Then, open the terminal and execute the following commands.

 ```bash
 npm install